WRFan/ubuntu/README.md

 otherwise it whines about some irrelevant crap and fills your harddisk with useless bullshit log messages.
 Now judging by itself, I'd say radvd is crappy, but hey, I learnt to expect the worst, so compared to bullshit I sometimes witness on Windows, Linux, Darwin, this one fares ok in relation to other drek.

-Now the question is, what network adapter we going to use as our actual router?
+Now the question is, what network adapter are we going to use as our actual router?
 Pages on the internet tell you to use a network adapter that by itself does NOT have access to the cable modem and use

 	net.ipv6.conf.all.forwarding = 1